Midwest Road Trips

 Things to do in South Dakota with kids, Mount Rushmore, Black Hills with kids,

-Nestled in the Black Hills of South Dakota, Mount Rushmore is most visited national monument outside of New York City or Washington, D.C.
+Nestled in the Black Hills of South Dakota, Mount Rushmore is the most visited national monument outside of New York City or Washington, D.C.
 Photo Credit: South Dakota Department of Tourism

-Top Things to do at Mount Rushmore
+Top Things to Do at Mount Rushmore

 • Gaze at Mount Rushmore from Grand View Terrace